Sook-Yin Lee

-Sook-Yin Lee is a Canadian broadcaster, musician, film director, and actress.
+Sook-Yin Lee is a Canadian broadcaster, musician, film director, actress and multimedia artist.
 She is a former MuchMusic VJ and a former radio host on CBC Radio.
 She has appeared in films, notably in the John Cameron Mitchell movie Shortbus.

 Early and personal life

 Lee was born in Vancouver, British Columbia.
-She was the second daughter of a father from Hong Kong and a mother from Mainland China, Lee was raised as a devout Roman Catholic.
+She is the second daughter of father, Leo Lee, from Hong Kong and a mother from Mainland China, Lee was raised as a devout Roman Catholic.
 Her father was a post-World War II orphan from Hong Kong, and her mother an escapee from Communist China who remained in and out of psychiatric institutions when Lee was young.
+Lee also has a sister, Deanna, a Vancouver-based artist.
 She grew up within a strict, secretive and unstable family.
 When Lee was 15, her parents split up and Lee ran away from home, for a time living on the street before eventually living with a "community of lesbians and artists".

 In the mid-1980s, she became the lead singer for Bob's Your Uncle, a Vancouver alternative rock band.
 Lee often incorporated performance art techniques into the band's melodic rock.
 When that band broke up, Lee pursued a solo music career, releasing several solo albums and performing as an actor in theatre, film and television projects.
 She was the lead singer for the band Slan.
 Neko Case covered Lee's song "Knock Loud" on her 2001 EP Canadian Amp.

+She had a relationship with the comic artist Chester Brown from 1992 until 1996.
+She is depicted in several of his comics.
+He moved to Vancouver for two years to be with her, and moved back to Toronto with her when she became a VJ for MuchMusic.
+He also drew the cover for her 1996 solo album Wigs 'n Guns.
+Brown's relationship with Lee is the last boyfriend/girlfriend relationship he had, as he explains in Paying for It.
+They remain good friends, and Brown has contributed artwork to her productions as recently as 2009's Year of the Carnivore; in 2024, Lee directed the film adaptation of Brown's graphic novel Paying for It.

-She was in a relationship with writer and musician Adam Litovitz, who was also her frequent artistic collaborator, from 2007 until 2018.
+She was later in a relationship with writer and musician Adam Litovitz, who was also her frequent artistic collaborator, from 2007 until 2018.
 They occasionally performed improvised musical sets under the name LLVK, short for Lee/Litovitz/Valdivia/Kamino, and formed the band Jooj, which released its debut album in 2015.
 An album of music written by Sook-Yin and Adam was completed in 2020 and was released under the title of jooj two in April 2021 on Mint Records.